Exercise During Your Period & Each Stage Of Your Cycle

 Strength training

-If HIIT isn’t your vibe, the follicular phase is also the perfect time to push yourself a little more with your strength training.
-This could mean challenging yourself with heavier weights or trying push-ups on your toes instead of your knees.
+The follicular phase is also the perfect time to push yourself a little more with your strength training.
+This could mean challenging yourself with heavier weights, hitting a new PB, or trying push-ups on your toes instead of your knees.
 If you’re new to strength training, start with some bodyweight exercises to build your confidence and make the most out of this high-energy phase.

 Exercising during the ovulation phase

-The ovulation phase is just after the follicular phase and before the luteal phase.
-It typically lasts for three to five days between days 12 to 17 of your cycle.
+The ovulation phase is just after the follicular phase and before the luteal phase, and typically lasts for about a day.
+This when your ovary releases an egg - in other words, you're at the most fertile point of your cycle!
 During this time, you’ll still have high levels of oestrogen from the follicular phase, while also having increased levels of luteinising hormone (LH) and FSH.
 LH is what triggers the body to start ovulating.

 Exercising during the luteal phase